 the specific grain in the product.

 Vegetables.
 Vary your vegetables.
-Choose a variety of vegetables, including dark green- and orange-colored
+Choose a variety of vegetables, including dark green-

-frozen vegetables that have no added sauces or seasonings.
+versions, or plain, frozen vegetables that have no added sauces or seasonings.

 Fruits.
 Any fruit or 100% fruit juice counts as part of the fruit group.
-Fruits may be fresh,
+Fruits may

-canned, frozen, or dried, and may be whole, cut up, or pureed.
+be fresh, canned, frozen, or dried, and may be whole, cut up, or pureed.

 Dairy.
-Milk products and many foods made from milk are considered part of this food group.
+Milk products and many foods made from milk are considered part of this food

+group.
 Focus on fat-free or low-fat products, as well as those that are high in calcium.

 Protein.
 Go lean on protein.
 Choose low-fat or lean meats and poultry.
-Vary your protein routine—choose
+Vary your protein

-more fish, nuts, seeds, peas, and beans.
+routine—choose more fish, nuts, seeds, peas, and beans.